Review

 Thus, in her current collection, God is “a god of aardvarks and yard sales.”
 He is God who winks “in the pink / light” above the smog.
 In Young’s poetry, things that would normally be considered mundane become “as holy as any.”
 And sometimes, in holy places, like the temple, your body really, really needs to empty its bladder.

-The choice of langue, the conversational tone, and the theological viewpoint, all of this gives the poems an extremely contemporary feel, making them feel more immediate and identifiable than sacred poetry tends to be.
+The choice of language, the conversational tone, and the theological viewpoint, all of this gives the poems an extremely contemporary feel, making them feel more immediate and identifiable than sacred poetry tends to be.
 Poets of old cried that God would make them their true undershepherds, but Young asks to be “God’s backup singer” and she stumbles along, aging body and all, so that she can endure to the end, or in her parlance, she can be “tap-dancing until the curtain call.”
 In short, Young provides a new kind of sacred poetry, one that speaks to modern Latter-day Saints, and for that reason alone, Count Me In is worth the read.